toshiakit/MatGPT/README.md

 Please note that:

+* If you have a previous version of MatGPT, you may need to reinstall it in order to get the updated submodule required for GPT-4o mini support.
 * imported content will be truncated if it exceeds the context window limit.
 * Streaming must be disabled to use image generation via DALL·E 3.